-As an email marketing professional, you already know that email is the most effective marketing platform known to mankind, but you might now know these shocking stats.
-And once you truly process the importance of these bits of research, you may reconsider your email marketing strategy:
+As an email marketing professional, you already know that email is the most effective marketing platform known to mankind.

 Often the “black sheep” of the email marketing family, transactional emails often have the highest open rates as they hit your subscribers at their most engaged moments.
 Leveraging transactional emails for promotional purposes results in explosive ROI.
 Research by Experian shows that transactional emails have eight times more opens and clicks than any other type of email, and can generate six times more revenue.

 How can you better leverage your transactional messages?

 While some marketers think that the greater the audience, the greater their chances of conversion, results are actually better for the opposite approach.
 By setting up trigger campaigns to email the right message to the right user at the right time, greater ROI is achieved.
 According to the DMA, more than three-fourths of email revenue is generated by triggered campaigns, rather than one-size-fits-all campaigns.

 We all know that email is being consumed most often on mobile devices, but that in no way means that you should no longer optimize messages for desktop reads.
 In fact, according to Campaign Monitor, “Data from nearly 6 million email marketing campaigns suggests the shift to mobile has made it more difficult to get readers to engage with your content… unless you can drive a subsequent open in a different environment.”

 They found that when mobile readers open an email a second time from a computer, they are 65% more likely to click through.

 #4 Tweet less